~ The Ebenezer Foundry of

 Here is a trifling advertisement of my own to which I beg you will give publicity free of charge:-

-"Missing from his
+"Missing

-home in the Market-place,
+from his home in the Market-place,

-name of the rising generation of
+In the name of the rising generation

 There was no limit to the jokes that might be made about that chaste and beautiful Statue.
 It was only by remembering that laughing is an offence against the Borough by-laws that I could ever view its nose without open merriment.
 It was a nose that had obviously been pulled and twisted unduly, for it had the appearance of a corkscrew.
 One of the eyelids was contracted in an impressive and portentous wink.
 The Statue seemed desirous of informing the beholder in this sly way that it was aware it was a guy, but did not mind that so long as it afforded any amusement to the public.
 The eye that wasn't winking had a fixed and stony glare.
 It was an Ancient Mariner kind of eye.
 This eye was Tragedy and the other was Comedy.
 The mouth was a "mixed" mouth.
 In point of fact it was not so much a mouth as a tunnel stopped up with a lump of stone.
-Never in my experience have I met with a Statue with so much “cheek."
+Never in my experience have I met with a Statue with so much cheek.
 My impression always was that the sculptor was a conscientious gentleman who, having been supplied with too much stone for his purpose, had converted the superfluous material into "cheek."
 Thus an unusually scrupulous tailor will sometimes surprise you by sending home two waistcoats instead of one - explaining that you gave him more cloth than was necessary for a suit.
 The Statue's "cheeks" were of an inky hue - leading you to suppose that it had blushed black.

 Elliott's living relations had an undoubted "cause of action" against the sculptor on the score of the legs.
 These legs were of the species termed "bandy," and did not strike you as being fellows.
 One leg looked like a fragment of a cast iron pillar and the other like an elongated vegetable marrow.
 To walk through life on legs of such remarkable formation would be a sheer impossibility.

-The sculptor,
+The

-however, gave the Statue a liberal allowance of coat.
-It wasn't a coat for an
+sculptor, however, gave the Statue a liberal allowance of coat.
+It

-age but for all time.
-The tails alone would have sufficed to clothe an ordinary
+wasn't a coat for an age but for all time.
+The tails alone would have

-family through several generations.
-A stingy sculptor might have left the Statue
+stingy sculptor might have left the Statue in its shirt-sleeves to save

-in its shirt-sleeves to save the expense of a coat altogether.
-But the Elliott
+the expense of a coat altogether.
+But the Elliott Statue fared better.

-buttons enough on it to button up the pockets of half the misers in
+enough on it to button up the pockets of half the misers in

 Probably there was not stone enough left to give the Statue a hat or a neckerchief.
 At any rate it wore neither.
 Its throat was exposed to the heat of summer and the cold of winter; and its head was covered only with an elegant representation of a newly-reaped corn-field, which may have been meant for hair.

-accommodating one.
-A paint-brush would have converted it into the likeness of
+Statue was an accommodating one.
+A paint-brush would have converted it

-anybody.
-Two or three dabs of white about the face and forehead would have made
+into the likeness of anybody.
+Two or three dabs of white about the face

-it Byron.
-A dash of red would have made it an Indian Chief.
-The smoke of
+and forehead would have made it Byron.
+A dash of red would have made it

 A Libel On Ebenezer Elliott

-Another amusing tale about the poet's statue appeared in
+Another amusing tale about the poet's

-the Sheffield Telegraph for 23rd May 1918.
-A newcomer to Sheffield tells
+statue appeared in the Sheffield Telegraph for 23rd May

-(now Sheffield High St) before it was removed to Western Park.
-The
+on Market Place (now Sheffield High St) before it was

-"interview" goes as follows:-
+removed to Western Park.
+The "interview" goes as

 |